John Compton: Personal life and family

 In 1967 he married Janice Barbara Clarke the daughter of Saint Lucia's first Saint Lucian-born Governor, Sir Frederick Clarke.
-Out of this union, five children were born Janine, Shawn, Maya, Fiona and Nina.
+Out of this union, five children were born.

-Compton's first-born daughter Jeannine Compton-Antoine is a politician.
+Compton's daughter Jeannine Compton-Antoine, a marine biologist, is director of the Saint Lucia National Trust, having previously followed her fathers footsteps into politics.
 In a by-election held on 26 November 2007, she won John Compton's constituency of Micoud North.

-The fourth born daughter, Fiona Compton, is a London-based photographer who graduated from London College of Printing in 2005 with a BA in photography.
+Daughter Fiona Compton is a Caribbean historian, artist and photographer who graduated from London College of Printing in 2005 with a BA in photography.
 She has worked for different UK publishing houses.

-The fifth born and youngest daughter, Nina Compton, is a chef and television star.
+Daughter Nina Compton is a James Beard Award-winning chef in the U.S., and television personality.
 In 2013, she participated in season 11 of the American reality cooking show Top Chef, where she was the runner-up and was voted the "fan favorite".